 - Name variations

-To locate a specific person, place, or other item in the genealogies or anywhere else on the website, use the search option at the top right of every page of this website.
+To locate a specific person, place, or other item in the genealogies or anywhere else on the website, use the search option at the top left of every page of this website.

 Research Puzzle of the Month

 There is no new research puzzle this month.
 If you have one that you think should be included here, please let us know.

 For more details on previous research puzzles, go to the Research Puzzle Page.